A Generic Solution to Register-bounded Synthesis with an Application to Discrete Orders: Reducibility Between Data Domains

-\begin{lemma} If $\bbD$ reduces to $\bbD'$ and $\bbD'$ is regapprox, then $\bbD$ is regapprox. \end{lemma} \begin{proof} Let $R$ be a fixed set of registers, and let $R'$ be a set of registers satisfying the definition of reducibility.
-Let $\F$ (respectively, $\F'$) be the set of $R$-action words feasible in $\bbD$ (resp., feasible $R'$-action words in $\bbD'$).
+Since $K$ is rational and preserves feasibility, for all $R$, $K^{-1}(\QF_{R'})$ is a witness of regapproximability, where $R'$ is as in the above definition (see the proof below for details), thus we get: \begin{lemma} If $\D$ reduces to $\D'$ and $\D'$ is regapprox, then $\D$ is regapprox. \end{lemma} \begin{proof} Let $R$ be a fixed set of registers, and let $R'$ be a set of registers satisfying the definition of reducibility.
+Let $\F$ (respectively, $\F'$) be the set of $R$-action words feasible in $\D$ (resp., feasible $R'$-action words in $\D'$).

 Our goal is to define an $\omega$-regular set $\QF$ (for $R$) s.t.\ $\QF\cap lasso \subseteq \F \subseteq \QF$.
-Since $\bbD'$ is regapprox, there is an $\omega$-regular set $\QF'$ (for $R'$) s.t.\ $\QF' \cap\ lasso \subseteq \F' \subseteq \QF'$.
-Define $\QF = K^{-1}(\QF')$; as the preimage of an $\omega$-regular set by a rational relation, it is (effectively) $\omega$-regular, thus satisfying one of the condition for $\bbD$ to be regapprox.
+Since $\D'$ is regapprox, there is an $\omega$-regular set $\QF'$ (for $R'$) s.t.\ $\QF' \cap\ lasso \subseteq \F' \subseteq \QF'$.
+Define $\QF = K^{-1}(\QF')$; as the preimage of an $\omega$-regular set by a rational relation, it is (effectively) $\omega$-regular, thus satisfying one of the condition for $\D$ to be regapprox.

 We now show that $\F \subseteq \QF$.
 Before proceeding, notice that $\F = K^{-1}(\F')$, since $K$ preserves feasibility.
 Since $\F'\subseteq \QF'$, we have $K^{-1}(\F')\subseteq K^{-1}(\QF')$, hence $\F \subseteq \QF$.